danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 `grep -rIiEo "from (analytics|analytics_staging|boneyard)\.([\_A-z]*)" periscope/. | awk -F '.' '{print tolower($NF)}' | sort | uniq > periscope.txt`

 This recursively searches the entire git repo for a string that matches a `from` statement from any of the 3 currently queryable schemas.
 Using `awk`, it then prints the lower-case of the last column of each line in a file (represented by $NF - which is the number of fields), using a period as a field separator.
-This works because all queries are some form of <schema>.<table> and what we want is the table.
+This works because all queries are some form of schema.table and what we want is the table.
 It then sorts the results, gets the unique set, and writes it to a file called periscope.txt.

 `git diff origin/$CI_MERGE_REQUEST_TARGET_BRANCH_NAME...HEAD --name-only | grep -iEo "(.*)\.sql" | sed -E 's/\.sql//' | awk -F '/' '{print tolower($NF)}' | sort | uniq > diff.txt`